moses946/property_management_backend/CONTRIBUTING.md

    - Tag the other collaborator for a review before merging.

 4. **Commit Messages**:
-   - Use meaningful and consistent commit message
+   - Use meaningful and consistent commit messages.
    - Format: `<type>: <description>`
      - **feat**: A new feature.
      - **fix**: A bug fix.